Information for Mentors

 - Reconnect or develop closer links with the University of Melbourne, ranked #1 in Australia

-- The program runs from July to October
+- The program runs during semester 2 ( approx. July - December)

-- Participants meet at least 3 times over the course of the semester
+- Participants should meet* at least 3 times

 - The frequency of meetings is negotiated between mentor and mentee in the initial meeting